Skip to Content

 Image for 8.
 Protecting Against Pests and Diseases

 While generally resilient, rosemary can be susceptible to certain pests and diseases.
 Monitor for common issues like spider mites, aphids, and powdery mildew.
-Implement organic pest control methods, such as insecticidal soap or neem oil, at the first sign of trouble.
+At the first sign of trouble, implement organic pest control methods, such as insecticidal soap or neem oil.
 Proper spacing, airflow, and watering practices also help prevent many problems before they start.

 9. Harvesting Rosemary for Culinary Use